Research for Binge-Eating Disorder

 Who Can Participate?

-✓ Able to attend regular study visits and follow procedures
+✓ You are able to attend appointments and follow study procedures

 What to Expect